 With grains, nuts, seeds and beans, you have to watch out for phytic acid, which hampers your body’s ability to absorb magnesium and other nutrients.
 One way to deal with that is to pair these foods with vinegar, vitamin C and other foods that offset the effect of phytic acid.
 With beans and lentils, you can soak them for a minimum of 12 hours to let the acid leech out into the water.
 Even better, you can let the beans sprout.
 When beans sprout, it activates an enzyme that causes it to break down the phytic acid.
 Also, beans sprout after being soaked, so the combination of soaking and sprouting is an effective way to get rid of phytic acid in beans.

 Even though the foods listed above are considered rich in magnesium, it takes an intensely large portion of these foods to get a decent amount of magnesium in your body.
-The standard RDA for magnesium is 300 to 400 milligrams (mg) at minimal, and up to 800-1000 mg in some cases.
+The standard RDA for magnesium is 300 to 400 milligrams (mg) as a minimum, and up to 800-1000 mg in some cases.
 But a standard can of sardines only has 36 mg of magnesium, and a cup of spinach has just 24 mg.
 The amount of food you have to actually eat to hit the minimum is phenomenal and nearly impossible to do in a day.
 The only exception to this is kelp, which has 121 mg of magnesium in just 100 grams, or half a cup.
 So, if you’re willing to eat 1 ½ to 3+ cups of kelp in a day, you should be okay.

 📌 Now, that doesn’t mean that you shouldn’t eat these magnesium-infused foods, but it does mean that you might have to do more to get the basic amount that your body truly needs.

 Consuming those foods will also ensure you get a good balance of the other minerals and nutrients that your body needs, such as certain trace minerals.

 No matter who you are or how well you think you eat, there is a huge chance that you’re probably not getting enough magnesium in your diet.
 Try supplementing your intake with anything around 250-500 mg a day and see what it does to your body.
 What you should notice is:

-When you finally decide to hit the market to pick up a magnesium supplement, you’re probably going to find yourself bombarded with the insane amount of magnesium supplements available.
-Although it would be nice to just find something labelled, “magnesium supplement,” that isn’t what you’re going to find.
+When you decide to hit the market to pick up a magnesium supplement, you’re probably going to find yourself bombarded with the insane amount of magnesium supplements available.
+Although it would be nice to just find something labelled, “magnesium supplement”, that isn’t what you’re going to find.
 Magnesium supplements will come combined with other ingredients, so you’re likely to see things like magnesium carbonate, magnesium chloride, magnesium citrate, magnesium glycinate, magnesium hydroxide (also known as milk of magnesia), magnesium lactate and more.

 Not all magnesium supplements are made equal, that’s something you need to know right from the start.
 Each different type of supplement presents different and unique benefits, so choosing the right one is really crucial to making sure you get what you need. 💡 One important difference to note between the different magnesium supplements is that they all differ in bioavailability.
 What that means is they have varying amounts of magnesium that is actually absorbable by the body.
 For example, magnesium hydroxide or magnesium oxide will work to soften your stool, but it won’t do much to up your overall magnesium levels.

-🎗️ Remember, gut health is intimately tied to skin health, so if you’re looking for a magnesium supplement that will fix your skin by getting your gut health right, magnesium lactate might the supplement for you.
+🎗️ Remember, gut health is intimately tied to skin health, so if you’re looking for a magnesium supplement that will fix your skin by getting your gut health right, magnesium lactate might be the supplement for you.

-If you’re looking for something to remedy the overall magnesium deficiency you’re probably dealing with, resulting in fixing most of the problems associated with magnesium deficiency, then magnesium glycinate might the supplement you’re looking for.
+If you’re looking for something to remedy the overall magnesium deficiency you’re probably dealing with, resulting in fixing most of the problems associated with magnesium deficiency, then magnesium glycinate might be the supplement you’re looking for.
 It doesn’t technically have the highest magnesium content in comparison to some of the other magnesium supplements, but it does have some of the most bioavailable magnesium content in comparison to many of the supplements you could choose.
 This means that your body will be able to easily absorb the magnesium in that particular supplement, making it possible for you to remedy your magnesium deficiency.

 Keep in mind, when buying magnesium supplements, that many of them come with additional ingredients like fillers and additives.
 It’s up to you to read the ingredients and choose the best option. 👌 It is unlikely you’ll find an absolutely pure form of the supplement without an extra ingredient or two, but you can find a few options with the bare minimum additional ingredients.

 As mentioned earlier, the best way to start supplementing your magnesium is to start small, around 250 mg and work your way up.
-Depending on several factors, including your diet, body mass, and severity of your magnesium deficiency symptoms, the right dosage for your will vary.
+Depending on several factors, including your diet, body mass, and severity of your magnesium deficiency symptoms, the right dosage will vary.
 Some people just need a small boost while others need to supplement an entire 700-800mg.
 It all depends on your unique factors.

 Earlier in this article, you read about some of the things that prevent the body from absorbing sufficient magnesium.
 Even when taking a supplement, those detrimental habits can get in the way of your body getting the most from your new routine.
 That means, in order to make the supplements really work for you, you need to watch out for the following factors and try to reduce them, if not cut them out totally, from your daily lifestyle:

 Aside from what has already been listed in terms of diets and supplements, there are a few other ways you can add more magnesium to your lifestyle.
-One of them is to use magnesium oil directly to your skin.
+One of them is to use magnesium oil on your skin.
 You don’t want to put it on your face directly where the acne is, however.
 It’s best used on the parts of your skin that make it easier for your body to absorb, like on your inner elbows or rib cage.

 Another way to get magnesium through the skin is by taking baths with Epsom salt.
 Epsom salt is infused with magnesium, which is one of the main reasons why it’s so relaxing for the body.
 Finally, for actual ingestion, you can also drink mineral water. 💧 While its magnesium levels aren’t high enough to supplement everything else, it’s still a good boost.

 The key takeaway here is that magnesium is good for your skin and it actually improves your acne by improving the underlying conditions that cause and exasperate acne.
 Unfortunately, a large portion of the population is suffering from magnesium deficiency, which explains why so many people are stressed, miserable, having trouble focusing, having slow bowel movements and poor digestive health, not getting enough sleep and struggling with acne.